 - As you’re learning how to get it in correctly, still wear a pad, pantyliner or period underwear as you may have some leaking from improper placement

 - Well-used tampons are much easier to take out than a dry one.
-I would recommend trying a tampon on a day that you have a larger flow as the blood will sort of lubricate the area and make it less painful.
+I would recommend trying a tampon on a day that you have a larger blood flow as the blood will sort of lubricate the area and make it less painful.

 **If you’re looking for help broaching other sensitive topics — check out my post on talking to kids about sex.